Seed-Starting & Transplanting

 • Seed-starting mix is usually suitable for larger-seeded crops.

-Make sure your seed-starting containers have drainage holes.
+3. Use shallow containers or trays: Make sure your seed-starting containers have drainage holes.
 Avoid deep pots, but for crops that fare poorly if their roots are disturbed (for example, cucurbits), choose a cell or pot size large enough to accommodate the plant until it is time to transplant into the field.
 As an alternative to plastic trays, try seeding into biodegradable pots or soil blocks.
 Soil blocks help keep plants from becoming root-bound and reduce the risk of transplant shock.

-This helps eliminate dry pockets.
+4. Moisten the growing medium before you seed: This helps eliminate dry pockets.
 Add sufficient water to the medium so it holds its shape when squeezed but does not release water.
 (Excess liquid in the starting mix can lead to the seeds rotting before germination.)

-Seeds sown too densely are at higher risk for disease.
+5. Place seeds in the medium, carefully following variety-specific instructions for seed spacing: Seeds sown too densely are at higher risk for disease.

-Seed-to-soil contact is critical for germination.
+6. Press seeds firmly into the growing medium: Seed-to-soil contact is critical for germination.
 Use a small amount of your growing medium to cover the seeds according to the growing instructions on the packet, or a light sprinkling of vermiculite for minute seeds.
 Note that some seeds need light exposure to germinate, however; follow key growing instructions carefully.
 Take care not to plant seeds deeper than recommended, as this can hinder germination.

-Take care to avoid washing away the seeds.
+7. Water-in gently: Take care to avoid washing away the seeds.
 It is important to keep the seeds consistently moist but not over-saturated during the germination period.
 Water gently by hand or with an overhead mister.
 For small seeds, misting is best.
 Alternatively, you can nest each tray within a leakproof tray and bottom-water.
 Use plain, tepid water (68°–77°F [20°–25°C]); avoid adding fertilizer prior to seedling emergence, as the salts in the solution can be detrimental to the seeds' ability to take up water and initiate root growth.

 A properly fitting humidity dome helps to maintain consistent moisture and temperature, for greater germination success.
 Remove cover directly following germination.

-Check the growing instructions for crop-specific recommendations and adjust temperatures up or down as necessary.
+10. Maintain optimal soil temperature for germination: Check the growing instructions for crop-specific recommendations and adjust temperatures up or down as necessary.
 Use a heat mat to raise soil temperature if necessary.
 You can use a soil probe thermometer to monitor temperature.
 Typically, the temperature recommended for germination is higher than the temperature that newly-germinated seedlings require.
 Once the seedlings are established, reduce the temperatures as recommended.
 There may also be recommendations for alternating daytime high temperatures and nighttime low temperatures.

-Some growing media contain enough fertility to sustain young seedlings for the first few weeks.
+11. Fertilize lightly at first, and only as needed: Some growing media contain enough fertility to sustain young seedlings for the first few weeks.
 Johnny's 512 Mix, for example, contains sufficient fertility to sustain many seedlings to the transplant stage.
 When using growing media without much nutrition, by contrast, start fertilizing once the plants have emerged and developed their first true leaves.
 When fertilizing young seedlings, use a dilute nutrient solution according to the directions on the product label.

-11 • Provide supplemental lighting if you are growing indoors.
+12. Provide supplemental lighting if you are growing indoors: Window light alone is insufficient.

-A widger is a multipurpose stainless steel tool with a convex blade — ideal for gently prying tiny seedlings from their cells, teasing them apart, and dibbling new holes when potting on.
+A widger is a multipurpose stainless steel tool with a convex blade—ideal for gently prying tiny seedlings from their cells, teasing them apart, and dibbling new holes when potting on.

 Also called "potting on," bumping up is the process of moving the seedlings into larger containers prior to being planted in the field.
+There are several reasons for doing this.

 • First, it provides more room for seedling root development.